jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 ## Using the application

-When you connect to the application you will see:
+When you connect to the application, click on "**image_classifier.ipynb**", then, you will see:

 ![01-notebook](imgs/01-ml.png)